alexgarces/react-typeform-embed/README.md

 }
 ```

-See the examples source for more options.
+See the source for more examples.

 ## Demo